Understanding Days Sales Outstanding & Its Role in Optimizing A/R

 How to Improve DSO?

-Offering incentives such as discounts or coupons to early-paying customers will improve your DSO.
-You can use an automated platform to communicate with your customers; you can run email campaigns to share incentives and encourage early payments.
-Also, this helps in proactively sending invoices.
+Offering incentives such as discounts or coupons to early-paying customers can help improve your DSO.
+You can use an automated platform to communicate with your customers and run email campaigns to share incentives, encouraging early payments.
+Additionally, this approach helps in proactively sending invoices.
 While you’re at it, ensure there’s a penalty policy for late-paying customers too.
-Your accounts receivable team can communicate late fee charges in the terms and conditions; so your customers are clear about the penalties.
+Your accounts receivable team can communicate late fee charges in the terms and conditions, ensuring your customers are clear about the penalties.

 Your customers are the lifeline of your business, and to grow, you need to retain them.
-However, it’s crucial to understand whom you’re getting into business with; if a customer consistently delays payments, you must re-evaluate your strategy.
+However, it’s crucial to understand whom you’re getting into business with.
+If a customer consistently delays payments, you must re-evaluate your strategy.
 Ensure your collections team is evaluating your customers’ creditworthiness.
-Based on the risk level, you can extend your credit.
-You can also prioritize risky customers to avoid bad debt.
+Based on the risk level, you can extend your credit and prioritize risky customers to avoid bad debt.

 4. Invest in an automated system: